ReVanced/revanced-manager/docs/2_4_settings.md

   Manage the keystore used to sign patched apps.

-- ### 📄 Export, import or reset ReVanced Patches selection
+- ### 📄 Export, import or reset ReVanced Patch selections

-  Manage the ReVanced Patches selection.
-This is useful if you want to share your ReVanced Patches selection with others or reset it to the default selection.
+  Manage the ReVanced Patch selections.
+This is useful if you want to share your ReVanced Patch selections with others or reset it to the default selection.

 - ### ℹ️ About